Virtual Conference Components Explained for Event Organizers

 Welcome Video – A video that plays automatically when an attendee enters the virtual conference lobby.
 This can be a sizzle video, an executive welcoming attendees or even a video with navigation instructions.

 Adaptive Bit Rate Streaming – Adaptive bitrate streaming is a technology designed to deliver video to the user in the most efficient way possible and in the highest usable quality for each specific user.
 In other words, it provides for the best possible attendee experience.
 Without Adaptive Bit Rate the stream for all attendees will match the requirements of the lowest attendee.
 This is a must have for virtual events and why the quality of webinar technologies (Zoom, WebEx, etc.) are not the same.

 Audience Engagement – The average adult attention span has dropped from 12 seconds to 8.25 seconds since 2000.
 Because we are used to constantly multitasking throughout the workday, it can be difficult to stay focused on one subject.
 This is especially true during presentations like webinars.
 To combat short attention spans and keep audiences engaged in your next webcast presentation, use a combination of tools:

-- Live Chat or Public Chat – If you are looking for a more immediate medium of interaction with your audience, then you can opt for the Live Chat function.
+- Public Chat – If you are looking for a more immediate medium of interaction with your audience, then you can opt for the Live Chat function.
 This function differs from Q&A, as it allows your audience to not only interact with the presenters, but with fellow audience members – which really helps to establish a sense of community.

 - Review the knowledge of your audience by asking questions at intervals.